10 reasons to plan your own funeral this New Year

 8. It'll give you peace of mind

 Peace of mind is vastly underrated and can take a load off your mind, even if you hadn’t already started to consider planning your own funeral or what will happen when you die.
-Each year, over 200,000 people buy a funeral plan, citing various reasons, but a lot of the time it simply comes down to peace of mind.
+In 2017, over 200,000 people purchased a funeral plan, citing various reasons, but a lot of the time it simply comes down to peace of mind.
 Knowing that there isn’t anything to worry about (or indeed anything for anyone else to worry about) can let you get on with enjoying life, instead of focusing on the worry of your family having to start planning your funeral after you've gone.

 9. There'll be more time to make decisions

 When the day eventually comes, sadly a timer begins to tick.
 Funerals tend to be turned around in a week or two, so as well as having to deal with the grief of losing a loved one, quick decisions need to be made about everything from cars and flowers, to readings and eulogies in a short period of time.
 Planning your own funeral service with help from a funeral plan means you could have years to make these decisions, instead of leaving it to someone who likely isn’t in the best frame of mind to choose what you would have wanted.

 10. You can get all the support you'll need